RagTag-Dev-Team/RightStudio/docs/docs/guide/overview/getting-support.md

 ### New Issue - New ticket

-Always consider creating a new support ticket for the question or issue you might have that is not related to your currently open ticket.
+For a more organized and efficient support experience, it's advisable to create separate support tickets for distinct issues or questions.

-Let's say you opened ticket for installation issue and want to ask about some component usage then it will be better to close installation ticket and open another ticket for that component to make support portal more accurate and easy find place.
+For instance, if you have an open ticket regarding an installation issue and then have a query about a specific component's usage, it's preferable to raise new ticket for your component-related question.
+This approach helps in maintaining clarity and ensures the support portal remains an accurate and easily navigable resource for all.

 ### Template Version